 - We welcome students from all backgrounds and hope you bring your authentic self to our group.
 In this regard, describe your journey into science– this could include, for example, aspects of your identity, any challenges you are working to/have worked to overcome, a meaningful experience, or an issue of importance to you.

-Current Availability: We do not currently have openings for fall 2022.
+Current Availability: We do not currently have openings for fall 2023/spring 2024.
 New positions will be posted here as they become available at the beginning of the fall and/or spring semesters.

 Graduate (PhD) Students